Home Energy Rebates (Inflation Reduction Act)

 Tentative Timeline of Upcoming Activities

-Late 2024 or early 2025 Rebate programs open to the public for applications.
+Early 2025 Rebate programs open to the public for applications.